-Neuroteach Global is made possible by the experience of Glenn Whitman and Dr. Ian Kelleher, who lead the Center for Transformative Teaching and Learning at St. Andrew’s Episcopal School, and the leadership and creative team from Talented.
+Neuroteach Global was developed by Glenn Whitman and Dr. Ian Kelleher, who lead the Center for Transformative Teaching and Learning at St. Andrew’s Episcopal School, in partnership with Talented.
 After a fortuitous meeting at SXSW EDU in 2016, the design, build, and launch of Neuroteach Global represents the first-ever delivery of Science of Learning research and classroom strategies through micro-learning experiences.

 Dr. Ian Kelleher